jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 8.7.9 ElevRelativeToMinMax

-Calculates the elevation of a location relative to the minimum and maximum elevations in a DEM..
+Calculates the elevation of a location relative to the minimum and maximum elevations in a DEM.

 *Parameters*: